MartMet/Posture-Advisor/README.md

 fancy feature detector for human postures.
 Its already pretrained.
 Features are in form of a vector which contains scores and positions of human body parts.

-Output from PoseNet blended into a original image:
+Output from PoseNet-Python blended into a original image:

 ![Posture blended](/images/posture_skeleton_blended.png)

 ### Quality Estimation

-The features (the skeleton of the posture) is drawn to 256x256 RGB image and feed into a CNN which evaluates the quality of the sitting pose by 6 categories.
+The features (the skeleton of the posture) are drawn to 256x256 RGB image and feed into a CNN which evaluates the quality of the sitting pose by 6 categories.
 * 0 no human posture at all
 * 1 very bad posture